adelevie/civpro/2012-2-6-subject-matter-jurisdiction.md

 	- uniformity in US Const
 	- fed judges more sympathetic to federal law (Reconstruction)
 - most fed questions could be heard in state court (choice of P first, then maybe D)
+- dispute is from something created by federal law
+	- ex.
+Land Act claim

 #### Louisville & Nashville RR v.
 Mottley
 - Mottleys were trying to compel specific performance on a contract: